Menopausal Hormone Therapy

 Hormone therapy in the greater Los Angeles area

-To schedule an appointment at our Tarzana office, use our online scheduling form or give us a phone call at (818) 996-3200.
+To request an appointment at our Tarzana office, give us a phone call at (818) 996-3200.
 Dr. Silberstein will discuss hormone therapy with you and can let you know if menopausal hormone therapy is right for you.